 Dancers can utilize my 3 tips for learning how to meal plan in a way that is easy and sustainable.
 Click here to read more and find helpful meal planning tips designed for dancers.

 Incorporate a fuel mix, which includes a source of protein, carbohydrates, and fat at each meal and snack throughout your day.
 Dancer diet culture often tells us to omit various food groups or to prioritize one macronutrient over the other.
 However. each macronutrient plays an essential role in maintaining a dancer’s health and performance.
 Learn more about the importance of nutrition for dancers here.

-Registered Dietitian Nutritionists (RDNs) are a dancer’s ideal source for nutrition information.
-Similar to the rigorous training required of a dancer, Registered Dietitian Nutritionists must complete over five years of clinical training in medical nutrition therapy and in nutrition research.
+Registered Dietitian Nutritionists (RDNs) are licensed to practice in the field of nutrition and dietetics.
+Titles like “nutritionist” are not regulated, and thus anyone can use them.
+Registered Dietitians (sometimes called Registered Dietitian Nutritionists) must complete over five years of clinical training in medical nutrition therapy and nutrition research.
 This unique background enables dietitians to accurately translate scientific jargon into accessible information.
-Because dietitians must maintain professional licensure, they andare required to complete continuing education throughout their professional practice.
+To maintain professional licensure, dietitians are also required to complete continuing education throughout their professional practice.
 Since nutrition is an evolving science, this continued education ensures that dietitians remain up-to-date on nutrition research.
-Such training sets dietitians apart from “nutritionists” and “certified holistic health coaches.”
+Click here to learn more about the differences.